 For many homeowners remodeling their kitchens, incorporating a home kitchen pantry is half the reason for the undertaking the project in the first place.
 It's all about space.

-But unless you're bumping out your kitchen--adding a legitimate addition--you're not really adding space; instead, you're making better use of existing space.
+But unless you're bumping out your kitchen by adding a legitimate addition, you're not really adding space; instead, you're making better use of existing space.
 A home kitchen pantry is one of the best ways to maximize space.
 The good news is that you don't need to undertake a major remodeling project to add a home kitchen pantry.